 To quote the old saying “where the mind goes the energy flows” is something I truly believe in.
-After completing my first Ironman I’m aware that having your head in the right space is key to success.
+After I completed my first Ironman, I became massively aware that having your head in the right space is key to success.

 When I’m working with my clients the first thing to iron out is their goals.
 I then try and pick apart those goals and find out why they are doing what they are doing and what it would mean to them to succeed, and perhaps, more importantly to fail.